kezabelle/wsgi-detour/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Nothing, really.
-It comes with pre-cythonized C output, for building an extension module ... so maybe it'll not-slow?
+It comes with pre-cythonized C output, for building an extension module ... so maybe it'll be ... not-slow?

 Why I wrote it
 ^^^^^^^^^^^^^^

-I have `Django`_ application and I have a new part to add which ostensibly could be a separate microservice, but the easiest way to weld that microservice into the monolith is to keep the ecosystem pretending it's not separate.
+I have a `Django`_ application and I have a new part to add which ostensibly could be a separate microservice, but the easiest way to weld that microservice into the monolith is to keep the ecosystem pretending it's not separate.